gabbieHoyer/AutoMedLabel/docs/finetuning_evaluation.md

 ## Troubleshooting
 ### Common Issues
-File Not Found: Ensure all paths to model checkpoints, test datasets, and output directories are correctly set in the YAML configuration.
+- **File Not Found**: Ensure all paths to model checkpoints, test datasets, and output directories are correctly set in the YAML configuration.
-CSV Output Not Generated: Verify that the model evaluation is completing successfully.
+- **CSV Output Not Generated**: Verify that the model evaluation is completing successfully.
 Check the logs for any error messages.
-Multiclass/Multilabel Issues: Make sure the segmentation classes or labels are properly defined in the dataset config.
+- **Multiclass/Multilabel Issues**: Make sure the segmentation classes or labels are properly defined in the dataset config.

 ## Conclusion
 The evaluation scripts (`finetune_evaluate.py` and `finetune_evaluate_biomarker.py`) allow for comprehensive model evaluation using both standard segmentation metrics (Dice/IoU) and custom biomarker metrics.
 Ensure that the YAML configuration files are properly set up before running the scripts, and use the output CSVs for further analysis.